• Skip to primary navigation

 Using 1 to 3 percent water makes the meat wet and sticky and makes it easier to incorporate other spices.
 We typically don’t measure out the water when mixing in seasonings.
 A splash of water or about one tablespoon works fine in our kitchen.

-Brown sugar, pepper, red pepper flakes and sage on board with measuring spoons to make homemade sausage
+Close up of brown sugar, pepper, red pepper flakes and sage on board with measuring spoons to make sausage.

 What is the Best Meat for Sausage?